ricardozanini/sonarqube-openshift-docker/README.md

 4. Import this image to your OpenShift installation: `oc import-image sonarqube --from=<my-registry>/<my-namespace>/sonarqube --confirm`
 5. Run the template (see bellow: Deploy on OpenShift).

+If you wish to build the image using a different Sonar version, run:

+`docker build --tag <my-namespace>/sonarqube:7.2 --build-arg VERSION=7.2 --rm .`

 # Docker Hub

 The SonarQube image is available on Docker Hub at: https://hub.docker.com/r/ricardozanini/sonarqube/